martinbudden/BabyCube/BC200/readme.md

 ![Back_Face_Stage_1_assembly](assemblies/Back_Face_Stage_1_assembly.png)

-1. Attach the SK brackets to the back face.
-Note the orientation of the bolts: the top grub screws should face inward and the bottom grub screws should face outward.
+Attach the SK brackets to the back face.
+Note the orientation of the tightening bolts: the top tightening bolts should face inward and the bottom tightening bolts should face outward.
 This allows access after the BabyCube is fully assembled.
-2. Place the cork damper on the stepper motor and attach the stepper motor to the back face.
-Note the orientation of the JST socket.

 ![Back_Face_Stage_1_assembled](assemblies/Back_Face_Stage_1_assembled.png)